ocean-tracking-network/biologging_standardization/templates/fields/trackStartTime.md

 Track start time

 ## Definition
-Timestamp at which animal track starts if different from deployment time (this information is useful to cut out instrument tests done before deployment for example.)
+Timestamp at which animal track starts if different from deployment time.

 ## Standard
 ISO-8601